jcrossley3/lein-modules/README.md

 * `:inherited` - This is effectively a Leiningen profile.
 The implicit plugin middleware will merge the `:inherited` maps from all its ancestors, with the most immediate taking precedence, i.e. a parent will override a grandparent.
-In addition, any profile maps found in parents will be merged if those profiles are active for the child.
+In addition, any profile maps matching standard Leiningen profiles (:dev, :test, etc) in the project's ancestors will be [un]merged as appropriate for the task at hand.
-  You may include a `:profiles` vector of keywords in `:inherited` to restrict which profiles are merged.
 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for child module dependencies and parent vectors will be expanded from